 2. Is being unobservant a personality trait?

 It can be.
-Some people naturally pay less attention to detail or may be distracted more easily, but it can also be improved with practice.
+Some people naturally pay less attention to detail or may be distracted more easily, but it can also be improved with practice and better routines.

 3. Can unobservant people become more observant?

 Yes.
-With mindfulness training, practice, and intentional focus, people can improve their observational skills.
+With mindfulness training, practice, and intentional focus, people can improve their observational skills over time.

 4. What are some signs of being unobservant?